 SheJumps is an organization whose mission is to get women and girls involved in outdoor activities, and they chose to do a climb.
 It both raised money and fulfilled their mission.

 If you want to make something more accessible, Yeah!
 Yoga created an incredibly fun and accessible challenge: each day participants would take a photo of one yoga pose.
 It got a ton of community engagement, brought attention to their work, and brought on individual fundraisers.

 When the weather starts to warm up and the summer wardrobe is pushed to the center of your closet, you know that spring is right around the corner.
 And one thing’s for sure, many of your largest supporters want nothing more than to spend a morning on the golf course.

-Ask local businesses to sponsor a team, or get people to fundraise to fund their participation like The First Tee of Greater St. Louis.
+Ask local businesses to sponsor a team, or get people to fundraise to fund their participation like The First Tee of Greater St. Louis (hint: this is a great place to use CauseVox’s peer-to-peer fundraising capabilities).
 Oh, and don’t forget to look into “hole-in-one” insurance if you plan to give a prize for this accomplishment!

 7. Guest Speaker